embrace-io/embrace-docs/docs/ios/5x/integration/linking-embrace.md

 1. Open your `PodFile` in a text editor and add this entry to your target: `"pod 'EmbraceIO'"`.
 Make sure to include Embrace in any other variants, such as QA or Dev builds.
 1. Save and close your `PodFile`.
 1. Run the command `pod update` and your new dependency will be automatically integrated.
-1. From now on your will open the xcworkspace associated with your project and not the older xcproject file.
+1. From now on you will open the xcworkspace associated with your project and not the older xcproject file.

 <img src={require('@site/static/images/sample-podfile.png').default} />